King Henry VIII School, Coventry: Controversies

 Debee Ashby, a teenage glamour model was expelled from the school in 1983 after topless Page 3 pictures were published.

 Former headmaster, Terence James Vardon, left his position after pleading guilty to three charges of possessing indecent images of children between 1989 and April 1999.
 In 1999, John Skermer, a senior teacher was also convicted of taking and possessing photographs of naked boys.

 A teacher at the school, James Anstice, admitted to a charge of causing criminal damage in 2004 costing £2,500 by destroying a nativity scene at Madame Tussauds featuring David and Victoria Beckham.

 In 2012, two pupils were expelled over allegations they sold drugs to other children; three other students were suspended for a term.

+In 2016, the school faced controversy after boys uniform included business suits whilst girls would have to dress "like secretaries" with "many skirts cut above the knee".

 In March 2021, local press reported that the school's systems were infiltrated by an "international cyber crime organisation known to the FBI" and reported that "the organisation responsible did post personal data stolen from the school's system online".

+Inspection reports by the Independent Schools Inspectorate in 2021 and 2022 found that the school failed to comply with a number of regulations including on safeguarding and vetting of staff on both inspections.
+A December 2021 report by the inspectorate found "the school does not always act in the best interests of the child or in keeping with locally agreed inter-agency procedures.
+In particular, the school does not always liaise with and, when appropriate, make referrals to relevant external agencies when concerns about sexual harassment of pupils arise."
+A September 2022 report found "procedures to check the suitability of staff do not yet meet requirements.
+Not all staff appointed since the previous inspection have been checked comprehensively before beginning work in the school."
+The school recognised these issues following these issues being corrected, was recognised in a 2023 ISI report as "excellent" in all areas showing adherence to ISI rules.